-The MIKOS software is intelligent but with the exception of special data interfaces, it does not perceive the world directly in a general way.
-That is to say it is essentially blind.
-MIKOS must be integrated with hardware and software equivalent to human eyes and visual cortex before it will be able to see.
+MK software is intelligent but with the exception of special data interfaces, it does not perceive the world directly in a general way.
+That is to say it is essentially blind to the sensory world.
+MK applications must be integrated with hardware and software equivalent to human eyes and visual cortex before it will be able to see.

 Much progress has already been made in machine vision systems consisting of cameras and software able to pick out physical objects from the large stream of real-time digital data.
-The software images of these physical objects can then be mapped into their corresponding MIKOS concepts in the Core World Model enabling the sapiens to perceive the external world and comprehend what they perceive.
+The software images of these physical objects can then be mapped into their corresponding MK concepts in the Core World Model enabling the Robotic Sapiens to perceive the external world and comprehend what they perceive.

-The ultimate synergy between Computational Knowledge and Cognitive Computing
+The ultimate synergy between MK and Cognitive Computing

 Artificial neural network technology being developed by others will provide the eyes, ears and mechanism control capability and New Sapience will provide the intelligence.
 When you put them together, you have what Issac Asimov called the “Positronic Brain:” ready to turn the world’s dumb robots into “real” robots.